Energy Practices Versus Regular Exercises

 There is another form of enlightenment, which is referred to as “gradual enlightenment.”
 Many practitioners can sense the falun turning in them right from the outset, and I open the inner eye for everyone, even if some can’t manage to see initially; eventually they will come to have visions as well, and with increasing clarity, as they learn to use the eye over time and their levels of attainment rise.
 Psychic powers will also come about for this group as they perfect their character and whittle away their attachments.
 And they will be able to see or sense the changes they undergo along the journey, for the most part, as well as the transformation of their bodies.
 They will progress in this manner until the final stage, where they will have reached the highest point they were meant to, and the Truth of the universe at their level will be fully revealed to them.
 With this, their innate bodies will have been transformed and their powers strengthened to a considerable extent.
 So all of these goals were met gradually, in their case, and thus the designation “gradual enlightenment.”
 There is nothing easy about this approach, either.
 For example, for those who may still harbor attachments, there is the temptation to show off and a good chance of doing wrong, given the powers at their disposal.
 And if they succumb to that temptation, they will lose the higher energy that they worked so hard to obtain, and they might even end up in ruins.
 Or those who have visions might perceive supernatural beings from other planes, who might try to goad them into doing certain things or have them become followers of their practices.
 But those beings would have no way to guide a person to true divine standing, since they haven’t achieved it themselves.

-What’s even more challenging about it is that the entities in higher dimensions are all at least semi-divine, and capable of expanding to an enormous size and showcasing remarkable powers.
+What’s even more challenging about it is that the entities in higher dimensions are all at least semi-divine, and capable of expanding to an enormous size and making impressive displays of their powers.
 And if you fall for it, you might end up going along with them.
 But doing so would spell ruin for your practice.
 Even if those beings were full divinities, you would still have to begin practicing anew, from scratch.
 The multitude of beings found throughout the [three-realm] heavens are just transcendent figures, ultimately.
 They haven’t reached the highest levels of achievement or met the ultimate goal of practice; they have yet to break free of the three realms.
 But to a regular person they really do come across as towering, imposing, and almighty, even if they lack true divine standing.
 So it remains to be seen whether you can stay poised when signals or energies from other dimensions come to you, or visions that tempt you start to appear.
 And this is why we say that practicing with an open inner eye is difficult.
 The challenges to your mind are even greater then.
 The good news is, it’s likely you won’t begin gradual enlightenment and gain such powers until you reach the midway mark on your journey.
 Though I do open the inner eye for all of you, many powers aren’t made available at first; they are blasted open only later, after your character has developed sufficiently, your mind has become steady, and you have gained self-control.
 Gradual enlightenment will only come to you upon a certain level of attainment, and by then you should be able to exercise self-control in regard to the many powers that you gain.
 And then you will carry on practicing, in this manner, until eventually all of your powers become available to you.
 Many of you belong to the group I’m describing—where gradual enlightenment begins midway.
 So you needn’t be anxious if you have yet to experience visions.

 You might be familiar with how Zen Buddhism makes a distinction between sudden and gradual enlightenment.
 The sixth Zen patriarch, Hui-neng, believed in sudden enlightenment, while Shen Xiu, of Zen’s Northern school, believed in gradual enlightenment.
 The two approaches have long been the subject of debate among Buddhists.
 But the debate isn’t that meaningful, as I see it, because what the two figures were referring to was just an individual’s degree of insight into the teachings as he practices.
 Some arrive at insights in a sudden flash, while others arrive at them more slowly, over time.
 But either should be fine, as in both cases the person does enlighten to something.
 Naturally, it’s better to do so instantly, but gradually is okay too; in either case the person comes to a new understanding.
 So neither approach is wrong.